InstanceOfAnObject/InstanceOfAnObject.github.io/about.md

 I like to learn, and the best way I’ve found is to do it by teaching.
 I’m an active contributor at <a href="http://www.experts-exchange.com/members/AlexCode.html">Experts-Exchange</a> and I also organize presentations and trainings.

+Join me on this ride, I'll try to keep it interesting.